A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Graph Search

 \subsection{BFS Analysis}

-The analysis of BFS only requires the descendant counter $L(0,\cdot)$ with the first argument set to 0, and follows the same structure as \autoref{sec:mgl-bfs}.
+The analysis of BFS only requires the length-to-depth counter $L(0,\cdot)$ with the first argument set to 0, and follows the same structure as \cref{sec:mgl-bfs}.
 In contrast to the DFS bounds above, this analysis gives a precise expression for the expected runtime.
 The idea is to count the number of nodes in the upper $k$ levels of the tree (derived from $L(0,0),\dots,L(0,k)$), and to compute the probability that they contain a goal.
-Let the \emph{upper subgraph $U_k=\sum_{i=0}^{k-1}L(0,i)$} be the number of nodes above level $k$ When there is only a single goal level, \autoref{pr:tbfs-sgl} naturally generalises to the more general setting of this section.
+Let the \emph{upper subgraph $U_k=\sum_{i=0}^{k-1}L(0,i)$} be the number of nodes above level $k$.
+When there is only a single goal level, \cref{pr:tbfs-sgl} naturally generalises to the more general setting of this section:

-\begin{lemma}[BFS runtime Single Goal Level] For a search problem with depth $D$ and descendant counter $L$, assume that the problem has a single goal level $g$ with goal probability $p_g$, and that $p_j=0$ for $j\not=g$.
+\begin{lemma}[BFS runtime in graphs with single goal level] For a search problem with depth $D$ and length-to-depth counter $L$, assume that the problem has a single goal level $g$ with goal probability $p_g$, and that $p_j=0$ for $j\not=g$.
 When a goal exists and has position $Y$ on the goal level, the BFS search time is:

 \end{lemma}

 \begin{proof} When a goal exists, BFS will explore all of the top of the tree until depth $g-1$ (that is, $U_g$ nodes) and $Y$ nodes on level $g$ before finding the first goal.
 The expected value of $Y$ is $\tc(p_g, L(0,g))$. \end{proof}